MephamChrTiger/ChrisMephamIT1025/Lab 6/ReadMe.md

 B) JavaScript, also known as ECMAScript, is a scripting language that is used to make websites more interactive.
 There are specifications in the JavaScript standard that restrict certain features such as accessing local files.
 The ability to run a scripting language such as JavaScript or VBScript allows web page authors to add a significant amount of features and interactivity to a web page.
 However, this same capability can be abused by attackers.
 The default configuration for most web browsers enables scripting support, which can introduce multiple vulnerabilities.

+####  Internet Programming
+##### World Wide Web Consortium
+A) W3C is led by Tim Berners-Lee, inventor of the World Wide Web and Director and Dr. Jeffrey Jaffe, W3C CEO.
+They are supported by a staff of technical experts who help coordinate technology development and manage the operations of the Consortium.
+The W3C mission is to lead the World Wide Web to its full potential by developing protocols and guidelines that ensure the long-term growth of the Web.
+Below we discuss important aspects of this mission, all of which further W3C's vision of One Web.

+B) The social value of the Web is that it enables human communication, commerce, and opportunities to share knowledge.
+One of W3C's primary goals is to make the benefits available to all people, whatever their hardware, software, network infrastructure, native language, culture, geographical location, or physical or mental ability.